SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_intro.md

 ### What's New?
 Building on the above features, the Marsden lab at UCSD has added additional key functionality enabling efficient and stable solutions with models of the circulatory physiology:

-- **Backflow stabilization.** **!!!
-PUB-LINK** This problem usually arises in large vessels that are exposed to backflow in 3D and 2D flow simulations.
+- [**Backflow stabilization.**](docsRefs.html#refSec2) This problem usually arises in large vessels that are exposed to backflow in 3D and 2D flow simulations.
 This phenomenon may be a cause of divergence of the numerical scheme due to bulk reversal of the flow through an outlet, localized areas of flow reversal or use of a boundary 0D circulation model.

-- Custom and efficient **linear solver.** **!!!
-PUB-LINK** Accurate simulation of blood flow in vessels require the repeated solution of linear systems of equations with millions of unknowns.
+- Custom and efficient [**linear solver.**](docsRefs.html#refSec3) Accurate simulation of blood flow in vessels require the repeated solution of linear systems of equations with millions of unknowns.
 Moreover, use of closed-loop boundary models significantly increases the degree of coupling between boundary degrees of freedoms.
 The **svLS** linear solver is designed to efficiently handle large cardiovascular simulations with arbitrary boundary conditions and reduce solution times.

-- Multiscale Coupling for **closed loop boundary conditions.** **!!!
-PUB-LINK** Coupling a three-dimensional finite element solver with a 0D lumped circulation model drastically improves the possibility of realistically simulate patient-specific hemodynamics and phisiology.
+- Multiscale Coupling for [**closed loop boundary conditions.**](docsRefs.html#refSec2)  Coupling a three-dimensional finite element solver with a 0D lumped circulation model drastically improves the possibility of realistically simulate patient-specific hemodynamics and phisiology.

 ### About this guide